Dilbert66/esphome-vistaECP/README.md

 ## Features:

-* Full zone expander emulation which will give you  an additional 8 zones to the system per emulated expander.
+* Full zone expander emulation (4219/4229) which will give you  an additional 8 zones to the system per emulated expander plus associated relay outputs.
 Currently the library will provide emulation for 2 boards for a total of 16 additionals zones.
 You can even use free pins on the chip as triggers for those zones as well.

+* Relay module emulation support.
+(4204)

 * Long Range Radio (LRR) emulation (or monitoring) statuses for more detailed status messages